wasiqAfnan/JavaScriptMastery/MasteryInJavaScript.md

 - Callbacks (intro)
 - Understanding arrays in JavaScript behind the scenes

-# JavaScript - The ASYNC Part:
+# JavaScript - The ASYNC Part
 - Synchronous and asynchronous JavaScript
 - Handling async codes behind the scenes using main and side stacks
 - Callbacks (deep dive)